 Japan is generally regarded as a safe destination with good access to quality medical care.
 Nevertheless, there’s room for the unexpected wherever you visit.

-Whether it’s a broken bone sustained on the ski field or a stomach bug caused by a dodgy meal, injury and illness can take the shine off your holiday to Japan.
-Our TravelCare policy can cover you for unexpected medical emergencies and hospital bills.
+Whether it’s a broken bone falling over your suitcase or a stomach bug caused by a dodgy meal, injury and illness can take the shine off your holiday to Japan.
+Our TravelCare policy can cover you for unexpected medical emergencies and hospital expenses that arise due to unexpected events while on your journey.

 - Stay up-to-date on routine vaccinations like the flu shot